MinWax® stain colors, to help customers

 go to the Photo Album.

-We also do custom sawing
+We also do custom sawing.

-If you have logs or barn timbers that you would like to have cut into lumber, email for fee,
+If you have logs or barn timbers that you would like to have cut into lumber,

-If your wanting lumber resawed or made into moldings or just looking for your lumber to be planed down,
+If your wanting lumber resawed or made into moldings or just looking for your

 What we offer is the following wood species in lumber sales.

-Prices vary per species and will be for Kiln Dried, Rough Cut Lumber.
+All lumber will be for Kiln Dried, Rough Cut Lumber.
+Please email for

 Q. What is quartersawn lumber?